jackdesert/arscca/arscca/templates/help/axware.md

 To edit just the file for your current event, you can leave the event open and click Edit -> Class Definitions.

+## Name Order

+Setup -> Options -> Event Settings -> Name Order

+## Change Number of Runs for an Event

+Setup -> Modify Event Attributes

+Note: Number of runs is RUNS PER DAY

+## What does Consolidated mean?

+Raw data is stored in the staging grid.
+Consolidated data is stored in the registration grid (It's synonymous with "standings")

+## Verify that everyone has a Barcode

+Sort the registration grid by member number and look for anyone with a blank

+## Update Member Number

+The registration grid is a glorified excel spreadsheet.
+You can type right in it.

+## Why does the registration grid move when a driver crosses the finish line?

+The registration grid is also the standings grid, so it sorts by who's fastest.